-Genetic operators: survival of the fittest (selection), reproduction (crossover), ٠ inheritance, and mutation.
+- Genetic operator is a process used to maintain genetic diversity, which is necessary for successful evolution. - Genetic operators: survival of the fittest (selection), reproduction (crossover), inheritance, and mutation.

 Genetic Algorithms: Genetic Operators

 - Inheritance is a genetic operator used to propagate problem solving genes of fittest chromosomes to the next generation of evolved solutions to the target problem. - Crossover is a genetic operator used to vary the coding of chromosomes from one generation to the next.